Hanspe-3019/workflows/doc/frontmostdoc.md

 If anything goes wrong, e.g. active App is Affinity Photo (not scriptable) or Safari (not document based), this workflow plays a sound.

 It works with Preview, BBEdit, Quicktime Player, Pages, OmniGraffle, OmniOutliner…

+V1.2.0: Added support for Obsidian, which is not scriptable with applescript.